tbroyer/platformer/packages/webidl/README.md

 ## TODO

-Currently, only scalar values (boolean, integer and floating-point numbers, bigint, strings, and symbol) as well as `object`, callback functions and `Promise` are implemented;
+Currently, only scalar values (boolean, integer and floating-point numbers, bigint, strings, and symbol) as well as `object`, callback functions, arrays (`sequence` and `FrozenArray`), interface types, and `Promise` are implemented;
-no arrays (sequences, etc.), interfaces, records, enumerations, unions, or buffer sources (typed arrays and array views).
+no records, enumerations, unions, or buffer sources (typed arrays and array views).

 ## API